MicrochipTech/atsamr34_lorawan_smart_meter/README.md

 ## Run the demo <a name="step7"></a>

-Open the current project with Atmel Studio 7 IDE</br>
+Open the current project with Microchip Studio 7 IDE</br>
 From the top menu, go to Project -> <Project Name> Properties</br>

 In case a Secure Element is connected to SAM R34 Xplained Pro board, make sure the MACRO `CRYPTO_DEV_ENABLED` is defined.